EOSC Austrian Governance Board Country Delegate: Stefan Hanslik from the Austrian Federal Ministry of Education, Science and Research.

 Taking the ROARMAP into account, there are 14 research organizations and two funders, which already have one.

-Depositing scientific output is possible in 29 Austrian multidisciplinary and disciplinary-specific repositories, which are listed in OpenDOAR.
+Scientific output can currently (as of March 2020) be deposited in 41 Austrian multidisciplinary and discipline-specific repositories, which are listed in OpenDOAR.

 Mayer, K. (2016, October).
 Open Science: von der Vision zur Praxis.
 Zenodo. http://doi.org/10.5281/zenodo.163155